DSri01/ENGG1340_Group_163_Project-/README.md

 ### 3. Fortune_cookie
 This function prints a **random** fortune cookie(lucky numbers, colour and sentences).

-It also uses **File I/O** to print a **random** sentence and colour from a .txt file in Chapters directory
+It also uses **File I/O** to print a **random** sentence and colour from a .txt file in Chapters directory.

 It uses **Dynamic variables** for processing inputs and outputs.

 ### 4. PrintChapLines
-This function uses **File I/O** to print the story for all chapters from different .txt files in Chapters directory
+This function uses **File I/O** to print the story for all chapters from different .txt files in Chapters directory.

 It uses **Dynamic variables** for processing inputs and outputs.